CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**QGIS**](../../../apps/qgis.md) - is a very widely used GUI for working with spatial data, it has also limited multispectral image processing capabilities.
 GUI with batch processing possibility and Python interface.
 Used for example for visualization, map algebra and other raster processing.
 Many plug-ins available, for EO data processing, check out the [QGIS Semi-automatic classification plugin](https://fromgistors.blogspot.com/p/semi-automatic-classification-plugin.html).

-[**R**](../../../apps/r-env-for-gis.md) - Puhti R installation includes a lot of geospatial packages, includeing serveral useful for EO data processing: terra, CAST, raster, spacetime.
+[**R**](../../../apps/r-env-for-gis.md) - Puhti R installation includes a lot of geospatial packages, includeing serveral useful for EO data processing.

 [**Sen2Cor**](../../../apps/sen2cor.md) - a command-line tool for Sentinel-2 Level 2A product generation and formatting.